cross-seed/cross-seed/website/docs/basics/getting-started.md

 If you're satisfied by just running `cross-seed search` every once in a while, and then using [`autotorrent2`][at2] to inject these into your client, then you're done!

+If you want to learn more about fully-automatic cross-seeding, keep reading.

 [at2]: https://github.com/JohnDoee/autotorrent2